Orange Creamsicle Marshmallow Mousse

 1 – Got rid of the bar idea and served these up parfait style.
 And oilà, now there’s no melty mess to worry about.

-2 – Adjusted the ratios of sugar, marshmallow fluff, and cool whip so that the flavor is now happy and mellow instead of tart and angry.
+2 – Adjusted the ratios of sugar, marshmallow creme, and cool whip so that the flavor is now happy and mellow instead of tart and angry.

 What’s in orange mousse?